jackohughes/ghc-proposals/proposals/0000-local-import.rst

 The changes give programmers various ways to reduce the number of toplevel imports, to limit their effect to specifics parts of the code and to convey intent about their uses.
 The shortcut syntax can be especially useful for scoping module imports over expressions with operators in DSLs.

+Furthermore, it encourages the use of qualified imports, as those can be locally “de-qualified” in order to improve readability.

 Costs and Drawbacks
 -------------------
 TODO: Development and maintenance costs.

-We expect these changes to be easy to grasp by beginners.
+These changes should be easy to grasp by beginners.
 Moreover, they could greatly improve learnability of Haskell libraries, by expliciting the module each function comes from in examples and tutorials.

 Some existing tooling (e.g., ``snack``) assume that imports are only found at the toplevel and might be broken by this change.
 Perhaps more importantly, this change would make it harder for IDE-like tools such as ``hie`` to determine the set of valid completions ; such tools would need to be made context-sensitive, like OCaml's merlin.